 Free Trials and Free Samples

 People love free things.
 While it may seem counterintuitive to give away your service or product for free, this lead magnet can be very useful.
 If you deal with software, giving away a free 30-day trial is a great way to introduce someone to the benefits of your product.
-They’ll get used to having the software that at the end of the 30 days, they’ll likely want to purchase.
+They’ll get used to having the software that, at the end of the 30 days, they’ll likely want to purchase.

 Why Should You Use a Lead Magnet?

-Using a lead magnet is a proven method of generating prospective customers and increasing sales.
+A lead magnet is a proven method of generating prospective customers and increasing sales.
 It gives people a taste of the product or service you’re offering.
 Using lead magnets can show your potential customers that you’re not just trying to take their money – offering a trial subscription or free product sample allows them to see why they need your business.

 You can prove that you know what you’re doing and you know how to help your audience.
 This allows you to position yourself as an expert in your industry.
 The opportunities lead magnets can create are endless.